-Your practice can use an instant messaging client to communicate among clinicians and staff, using a private office-only chat service.
+Your practice can use the Pidgin instant messaging client to communicate among clinicians and staff, using a private office-only chat service.

-2017 Updated Recommendation: The following article refers to an older version of messaging software used by PCC IM.
+Updated Recommendation: This following article refers to an older version of messaging software used by PCC IM.
 While you can still download and use Pidgin, PCC now recommends that clients use the Spark Instant Messaging Application to access PCC IM.

 Instant messaging, like texting, is a popular way to fire off a quick question or send a message to a co-worker.
 PCC can set up a private, secure instant messaging service that will be internal to your practice only.